cfpb/development/guides/unittesting-django-wagtail.md

     *Note*: Requests made with `django.test.Client` include all Django request handling, including middleware.
 See [overriding settings](#overriding-settings) if this is a problem.

-    The mortgage performance tests use a [combination of fixtures and Model Mommy-created models](https://github.com/cfpb/consumerfinance.gov/blob/main/cfgov/data_research/tests/test_views.py#L47-L148) to set up for testing the timeseries view's response code and response data:
+    The mortgage performance tests use a [combination of fixtures and Model Bakery-created models](https://github.com/cfpb/consumerfinance.gov/blob/main/cfgov/data_research/tests/test_views.py#L47-L148) to set up for testing the timeseries view's response code and response data:

     ```python
     from django.test import TestCase